-I’ve only tried this with Malibu Rum, but I’m certain that regular rum or vodka would be tasty as well– maybe even better, especially if you're not a coconut fan!
+I've only tried this with Malibu Rum, but I'm certain that regular rum or vodka would be tasty as well– maybe even better, especially if you're not a coconut fan!

 This will probably turn out to be more of a thick smoothie vs. a “soft serve” like consistency with the addition of rum.
 You may have to experiment a bit to make it to your liking, but that's part of the fun!